webplatform/docs-wpd/Infrastructure/proposals/Site_status_problem_notification_messages/index.md

 == Messages per problem type ==

+=== Generic ===
+'''Title:''': WebPlatform Site Issue

+Some users may be experiencing an issue with our service.
+Our team are currently working on this issue.

 === Currently working on (...) ===

 We are currently working to repair a problem with (...)  and in consequence affecting (...).

 Some small down time might happen, but it is under control.
 We are sorry for the inconvenience.